nebiros/ios-externals/README.md

 # iOS Externals
-Externals utilities or enhancements for iOS.
+Utilities or enhancements for iOS.

 ## JIMUIHelper